deweya/blog-markdown/internal-networking.md

 ```

 ## Target Hostname Is Incorrect
 The most common networking issues are caused by attempting to reference an incorrect host name.
 The host name of an app will be determined by the name of its service.
-Depending on whether or not the source and target apps are in the same namespace, the target host name will be either <mark>\<service-name></mark> or <mark>\<service-name>.\<namespace-name></mark>.
+Depending on whether or not the source and target apps are in the same namespace, the target host name will be either `<service-name>` or `<service-name>.<namespace-name>`.

 ### Source and Target Apps in the Same Namespace
 If your source and target apps are in the same OpenShift namespace, then the target hostname will simply be the name of the target service.
 Using the hello-world service above as an example, any app trying to talk to the hello-world app would simply use the host name **hello-world**.